laravel/docs/sanctum.md

 <a name="first-party-ui-initiated-requests"></a>
 #### First-Party UI Initiated Requests

 For convenience, the `tokenCan` method will always return `true` if the incoming authenticated request was from your first-party SPA and you are using Sanctum's built-in [SPA authentication](#spa-authentication).

-However, this does not necessarily mean your application has to allow the user to perform the action.
-Typically, your application's authorization policies will determine if the token has been granted the permission to perform the abilities as well as check that the user instance itself should be allowed to perform the action.
+However, this does not necessarily mean that your application has to allow the user to perform the action.
+Typically, your application's [authorization policies](/docs/{{version}}/authorization#creating-policies) will determine if the token has been granted the permission to perform the abilities as well as check that the user instance itself should be allowed to perform the action.

 For example, if we imagine an application that manages servers, this might mean checking that token is authorized to update servers **and** that the server belongs to the user: